Construction Advisory

 Advisor board meeting with laptops and virtual collaboration, strengthening real estate decisions through fractional CDO leadership.

-● Estimate validation to confirm contractor and broker numbers against benchmarks
+● Contractor and broker estimates measured against market benchmarks

-● Constructability reviews that highlight conflicts before drawings are finalized
+● Constructability read for conflicts before drawings are finalized

 Interconnected gears symbolizing disciplined growth, portfolio planning, and fractional CDO leadership in real estate.

-● Documentation handover including warranties, manuals, and as-built records
+● Turnover documentation, including warranties, manuals, and as-built records, reviewed for completeness

 Key Areas of Engagement